jesseleite/vim-tinkeray/README.md

     Plug 'jesseleite/vim-tinkeray'
     ```

-2. Add `tinkeray.php` to your [global git excludes](https://gist.github.com/subfuzion/db7f57fff2fb6998a16c) file.

-3. Add Tinkeray's mapping to stub and/or open a blank `tinkeray.php` in your project when you want to tinker:
+2. Add Tinkeray's mapping to stub and/or open a blank `tinkeray.php` in your project when you want to tinker:

     ```vim
     nmap <Leader>t <Plug>TinkerayOpen
     ```

+3. Optionally add `tinkeray.php` to your [global git excludes](https://gist.github.com/subfuzion/db7f57fff2fb6998a16c), so that you don't have to ignore it in each project.

 ## Usage